How do I know if you’re open or what farm you are picking at on a specific date?

 We have two great "clean and green" picking containers.
 There is a small initial fee for these containers; they are reusable and you will receive future savings when you return with them and go berry picking.
 This is good for you and the planet!
 Our guests love sharing with the us the many uses they have for these versatile containers.

 Our white, plastic Berry Baskets are perfect for berry picking.
-The Berry Baskets are "All You Can Carry" for $12.50.
+For 2019, the Berry Baskets are "All You Can Carry" for $12.50.
 (If you are returning with a Jones Berry Basket, it is $11.50).
 If you pick three Berry Baskets, they are only $10 each; and four or more Berry Baskets are $8.50 each.
 (Remember, for each Berry Basket you bring back, you will be save $1 for reusing your container.)

 Yes!
 When you return with your Berry Boxes and Berry Baskets, you will not be charged for new picking containers.
 In addition, the Berry Box receives an additional credits according to how much you pick.